rmagatti/auto-session/README.md

   allowed_dirs = nil, -- Allow session restore/create in certain directories
-  bypass_save_filetypes = nil, -- List of filetypes to bypass auto save when the only buffer open is one of the file types listed, useful to ignore dashboards close_filetypes_on_save = { "checkhealth" }, -- Buffers with matching filetypes will be closed before saving close_unsupported_windows = true, -- Close windows that aren't backed by normal file before autosaving a session preserve_buffer_on_restore = nil, -- Function that returns true if a buffer should be preserved when restoring a session
+  bypass_save_filetypes = nil, -- List of filetypes to bypass auto save when the only buffer open is one of the file types listed, useful to ignore dashboards close_filetypes_on_save = { "checkhealth" }, -- Buffers with matching filetypes will be closed before saving close_unsupported_windows = true, -- Close windows that aren't backed by normal file before autosaving a session.
+Set preserve_filetypes/preserve_buftypes to keep selected unsupported windows open. preserve_buffer_on_restore = nil, -- Function that returns true if a buffer should be preserved when restoring a session

   -- Git / Session naming